avito-tech/Marshroute/README.md

 ## Installation
 ### CocoaPods

-To install Marshroute using CocoaPods, add the following lines to your `Podfile`.
+To install Marshroute using CocoaPods, add the following lines to your `Podfile`:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'